-To be eligible to take courses on a Credit/No Credit basis, a student must be a full-time student in good academic standing and must have successfully completed three credits at Willamette during the previous semester.
+To be eligible to take courses on a Credit/No Credit basis, a student must be a full-time student, unless they are a last semester senior, in good academic standing.
+They must also have successfully completed three credits at Willamette during the previous semester.
 An eligible student may declare a total of three credits to be recorded on a Credit/No Credit basis.
 Under no circumstances may a letter grade that has been recorded Credit/No Credit be revealed, even by petition.
 (Courses which have been designated exclusively for Credit/No Credit grading are not included among those courses a student may elect to declare.)
 Credit (CR) is equivalent to grades of A through C-minus.
 No Credit (NC) is equivalent to grades of D-plus and below.
 CR grades will count as part of the 31 satisfactory credits required for graduation, but CR grades are not computed in the grade point average.

-After signing up for courses in the regular manner, students desiring to take a course on a Credit/No Credit basis will file the appropriate form in the Registrar's Office before the following deadlines: (1) for full-semester courses, 30 class days after the first day of classes; (2) for first-half semester courses, 15 class days after the first day of classes; (3) for second-half semester courses, 15 class days after the first day of second-half courses.
+After signing up for courses in the regular manner, students desiring to take a course on a Credit/No Credit basis will file the appropriate form in the Registrar's Office before the following deadlines: (1) for full-semester courses, 30 class days after the first day of classes; (2) for half semester courses, 15 class days after the first day of class.
 Once filed, this form may not be withdrawn or amended.

 After the Credit/No Credit forms are filed and for the remainder of the semester, they shall be considered as privileged information.
 The Registrar may not reveal their existence to the instructor concerned or to anyone else.
 At the end of the semester, instructors will turn in letter grades in the usual fashion.
 The Registrar will then change the grade to CR or NC in the appropriate cases.